Phobias

 Claustrophobia

 Claustrophobia is usually defined as the irrational fear of confined spaces.
-It can be rational to fear being trapped wheailmentPhotoClaustrophobia_1_.jpgn circumstances carry genuine threat.
+It can be rational to fear being trapped when circumstances carry genuine threat.
 However, in claustrophobia, people experience fear even when there is no obvious or realistic danger in a particular situation.
 People who experience claustrophobia generally go out of their way to avoid a long list of confined spaces, including lifts, tunnels, tube trains, revolving doors, public toilets, MRI scanners, and even don’t like to wear crash helmets.
 Unfortunately, avoidance may reinforce the fear.
 Claustrophobia may arise from a one-off trauma at any age, developed when the person was a child (for example growing up with one or more claustrophobic parents) or emerge as someone gets older.
 Around 10% of the population may experience claustrophobia during their lifetime.

 Agoraphobia